 Üç Şerefeli Mosque was built between 1437 and 1447.
 Therefore it is more than one hundred years older than Selimiye Mosque.
 The building is representative of the architectural style which is a transitional form between the typical Seljuk mosques of Konya or Bursa, and the Ottoman style, which was fully developed later, in Edirne and Istanbul.

 The mosque was built during the reign of Sultan Murad II.
 At that time, it was the largest mosque erected in the Ottoman Empire.
 It was seriously damaged by fire in 1732 and by an earthquake in 1748.
-It was restored in 1763, on the orders of Sultan Mahmud III, along with the Old Mosque.
+It was restored in 1764 by architect Hacı Ahmet, on the orders of Sultan Mahmud III, along with the Old Mosque.
 Another major renovation took place in 1930.
 In addition, some restoration work of the frescoes was carried out in 1999.

-A Quranic school (mekteb), a public soup kitchen (imaret) and a religious school (medrese) were built next to the mosque as parts of Üç Şerefeli külliye i.e. the complex of buildings managed by a vakıf (religious foundation).
-Only the medrese called Saatlı is still standing, although its form has been significantly modified by the renovation.
+A Quranic school (mekteb), a public soup kitchen (imaret) and two religious schools (medrese) were built next to the mosque as parts of Üç Şerefeli külliye i.e. the complex of buildings managed by a vakıf (religious foundation).
+Only the medreses, called Saatlı and Peyker, are still standing, although their appearance has been significantly modified by the recent renovations.

 The mosque became a final scene of the conflict between the Grand Mufti Fahreddin and a Persian missionary from a dervish sect of the Hurufiyya order.
 It happened in the year 1444 when Sultan Murad was forced to leave Edirne to suppress an insurrection of one of his vassals in central Anatolia.
 He left his son, Mehmed, later known as the Conqueror, but then only 12 years old, as a regent, with the Grand Vizier Çandarlı Halil Pasha as the main advisor.
 Soon afterwards, Mehmed made friends with the Persian preacher who represented some highly unorthodox views, such as an affinity between Islam and Christianity.
 These views alarmed the Grand Vizier and the Grand Mufti.
 The latter denounced the Persian missionary as a heretic from the pulpit of Üç Şerefeli Mosque.
 He managed to excite the feelings of the gathered people against the dervish so that they burned the Persian at stake.
 Famously, the mufti accidentally set fire to his beard when preparing the fire for the execution that took place in front of the mosque.